Do I need a railway seat reservation?

-Almost all tickets sold on Loco2 have compulsory seat reservations.
-If the reservations are compulsory, you will be automatically assigned seats when you add your tickets to your basket.
-You can request the type of seat you would prefer (See: Seating preferences & choosing a seat).
+If reservations are compulsory for your train, you will be automatically assigned seats when you add your tickets to your basket.
+You can request the type of seat you would prefer.

-Reservations are usually a good idea on trains that don’t require them, just in case the train happens to be full.
-The only trains currently sold on Loco2 with optional seat reservations are those operated by the German rail operator, Deutsche Bahn.
+Reservations are usually a good idea on trains that don’t require them, just in case the train is full.
+The only trains currently sold on Loco2 with optional seat reservations are those operated by the German rail operator, Deutsche Bahn and the Austrian rail operator, ÖBB.
 For these trains, seat reservations can be added for an extra fee, and you can do this on the Ticket Details page:

 All first class tickets are automatically assigned a seat reservation, which is included in the ticket price.

-If you did not select an operational seat reservation, this can be purchased separately from Deutsche Bahn.
+If you did not select an operational seat reservation, this can be purchased separately from Deutsche Bahn or ÖBB.
 For more information about how this can be done, please see our article Seat reservations on German trains.